confidential-computing/twi-wimse/draft-twi-reference-architecture.md

   I-D.draft-ietf-wimse-arch: WIMSE

 --- abstract
-Technological advancement coupled with security concerns demands more and more use cases, that require data-in-use protections.
+Technological advancement coupled with security concerns results in multiple use cases that require data-in-use protections.
 In addition, regulatory bodies around the world increasingly require data-in-use protection and privacy enhancing technologies.
-As these advanced technologies are being deployed, challenge remains how to identify the workloads and put trust behind them?
+As these advanced technologies are being deployed, the challenge is how to identify the workloads and place trust in them?
-This draft will address the core issue of managing a trustworthy workload identity meeting Confidential Computing requirements.
+This draft will address the core issue of managing a Trustworthy Workload Identity meeting Confidential Computing requirements.

 --- middle